r-owen/dtx_to_wif_converter/ReadMe.md

 Terminal Applications
 ---------------------

-The standard terminal applications are Terminal for macOS and Windows Terminal for Windows.
+The standard terminal applications are Terminal for macOS, and "cmd.exe" for Windows.
 There are other terminal applications available, but the standard ones will do just fine.

 WIF Details
 -----------